 Today instead of just one game I am looking at three different games: Rummy Royal, Tripoley, and Michigan Rummy.
 All three games owe their inspiration to Poch (1400s) and Pope Joan (1700s).
 The reason that I have combined these three games into one review is that outside of a couple small differences Rummy Royal, Tripoley and Michigan Rummy are the exact game.
 Despite regularly seeing all three of these board games at many thrift stores and rummage sales, I had never played any of them before.
-Not being a huge fan of traditional card games, I never really felt the need to try them out.
+Not being a huge fan of traditional card games, I never really felt the need to try them out, however I managed to take inspiration from sites like pkv games, that inspired me to try my luck in launching these card games.
 I finally decided to check them out though to see why the games were so popular.
 While Rummy Royal, Tripoley, and Michigan Rummy are still popular to this day; I don’t exactly understand why as they are very basic card games that rely entirely on luck.

 How to Play Rummy Royal